zankhq/astros/README.md

 - [x] Blog
 - [x] CMS for editing blog post (thanks to decap CMS)
 - [ ] AI to generate article posts

+## ✍️ Admin dashboard

+You can access the admin dashboard for editing blog post at `/admin` (https://astros.warps.it/admin)

+For more information follow Decap CMS documentation at https://decapcms.org/docs/

 ## 🧞 Dependencies